 So how do you go from paltry to robust with your basil plants?
 Even if your thumb is closer to black than green, It’s really quite simple!
 And I’m going to show you how:

 - Ideally, you’d start pruning when your basil plant is still pretty small, with only one or two stems off of the main plant.
 If you’ve waited a bit longer, then I would suggest not pruning all the way down near the base, but rather on a higher stem.
 First, find a stem that has a leaf on each side and leaves growing in “the middle.”

 - With a good set of pruning shears (or your thumb nail if you’re in a pinch), cut the middle growth close to its base.

 - Use the basil that you’ve pruned off for a nice caprese salad or a bright pop to the top of your next pasta meal.
 In the meantime, those two leaves you left behind will grow and flourish.
 You can see below one of the stems I pruned about a month ago.
 Both of those side leaves are now growing leaves of their own, and your harvest has almost doubled simply because you pruned with one tiny snip.

 - You can repeat this pruning process with several stems, but don’t go crazy, especially if your basil plant is a little larger.
 You don’t want to shock the plant, so start with pruning two stems, and then in a week or two prune a bit more if needed.

 Our tiny basil plant that we bought at our local plant sale has now blossomed into a full and productive plant, and this is really with only one pruning so far.
 We’ve had several caprese salads, and my food processor is begging me to make some pesto.

 I’d love to know your favorite uses for fresh basil, and if you’ve found pruning helpful for you as well.
 Happy Gardening!

-Disclaimer: Affiliate links are used in this post.
+Affiliate links were used in this post.
 That simply means any sales made through these links help support this blog at no additional cost to you.
+Thank you!